 Knife Rockwell Hardness and Core Material

-The knife Rockwell hardness is specified with a Rockwell of 60.
-If used at a professional kitchen, you can get away with 4 to 5 hours before needing to hone your knife with a honing rod.
+The knife’s Rockwell hardness is specified with a Rockwell of 60.
+If used in a professional kitchen, you can get away with 4 to 5 hours before needing to hone your knife with a honing rod.
 The VG10 core material has excellent stainless properties, so you don’t have to worry about rusting your blade.
 There is a slightly noticeable flex during use.
-Keep in mind that the Sujihiki intended use is to slice, and you should not treat it as an all-purpose knife.
+Keep in mind that the Sujihiki’s intended use is to slice, and you should not treat it as an all-purpose knife.

 Blade profile Tojiro Sujihiki

 The Profile of the Tojiro Sujihiki has a gentle smooth curve and a slight flat spot at the tip.
 Since a Sujihiki is a Japanese slicer, you will need to utilize the gentle curve.
 With a Sujihiki, you will always draw the knife towards you and not away from you.
 The gentle curvature allows you to slice through boneless protein smoothly and without too much friction because the blade width slowly becomes narrower with each slice.
 The flat front area ensures that you make complete contact with the cutting board to finish the slice smoothly.

 The balance point of this knife is at the bolster.
 But depending on your gripping style, the balance point can shift slightly.
 The balance point for this Sujihiki from Tojiro is well balanced and combined with the handle also very comfortable to hold.

 The full-tang reinforced, laminated wooden handle increases the durability of the handle and protects it against deforming.
 The knife handle sits comfortably in your hand.
 It has a butt at the end of the handle, which prevents you from slipping.